 Distinguishability is nonetheless necessary if Europeans are to form a group.
 This insight has formed the basis of European identity politics since the 1970s; it has teeth but does not bite.
 Art.
-B EU Treaty allowed it access to primary law.
-The TeCE attempts to substantiate the uniqueness of Europeans among "the wider world" (Art.
+B, EU Treaty allowed it access to primary law.
+The DCT attempts to substantiate the uniqueness of Europeans among "the wider world" (Art.
 I-3, Para.
-4; more conspicuously in the French text of the dTeCE: "le reste du monde,").
-Exceptional among the greater part of the world, Europe self-pleasingly distinguishes itself as "a special area of human hope" (fourth recital).
+4; more conspicuously in the French text: "le reste du monde").
+Exceptional among the greater part of the world, Europe self-pleasingly distinguishes itself as "espace privilégié de l'espérance humaine" (fifth recital).

 Yet the United States of America also claims this privilege, in a way which Europeans can hardly ignore.
-Therefore, all further elements, by which the TeCE tries to establish Europeans as extraordinary, refer inescapably (though not explicitly) to the United States.
-The TeCE thereby affirms conceptions that Europe can find its identity only in delimitation from, perhaps even by standing against America.
+Therefore, all further elements, by which the DCT tries to establish Europeans as extraordinary, refer inescapably (though not explicitly) to the United States.
+The DCT thereby affirms conceptions that Europe can find its identity only by standing against America.
 The delimitation arises, on the one hand, from the European social model.
-The second recital finds Europe striving "for the good of all its inhabitants, including the weakest and most deprived."
+The third recital finds Europe striving for the good of all its inhabitants, including the weakest and most deprived.
 The last six words are the revealing ones.
 Building thereon, Art.
 I-3, Para.
 3, Subpara.
-2 establishes social justice and protection, not justice alone as in the U.S. Constitution, as an objective.
-The delimitation arises, on the other hand, from the position relative to international law. "[The Union] shall contribute . . . to strict observance and to development of international law, including respect for the principles of the United Nations Charter" (Art.
+2 establishes social justice, not justice alone as in the U.S. Constitution, as an objective.
+The delimitation arises, on the other hand, from the position relative to international law. "[The Union] shall contribute . . . to strict observance and development of international law, including respect for the principles of the United Nations Charter" (Art.
 I-3, Para.
-4); this commitment is significant, particularly in the wake of disputes over the International Criminal Court, the Kyoto Protocol, and the war in Iraq.
+4); this commitment is significant, particularly in the wake of disputes over the International Criminal Court, the KyotoProtocol, and the war in Iraq.
 It is difficult to interpret it as anything but delimitation from the United States.